 - Port Barre

 There's just something "sweet" about Grand Coteau, Louisiana!
-In fact, this charming community was proclaimed as the "Sweet Dough Pie Capital of the State" in the 2014 Louisiana Legislature one can find this homemade treat all over town.
+In fact, this charming community was proclaimed as the "Sweet Dough Pie Capital of the State" in the 2014 Louisiana Legislature.
+You can find this hand-folded pie all over the town.
 Annually on the fourth Saturday in October, the town hosts the Sweet Dough Pie Festival that draws thousands of hungry tourists in search of their favorite traditional filling - sweet potato, fig, blackberry, or lemon!

 Along with the Sweet Dough Pie Festival, Grand Coteau is the site of the annual Festival of Words held each November and the Exit 11 Yard Sale in March and September.
 The Grand Coteau Cultural District, effective since July 2011, is a part of the Louisiana Cultural Districts (LCD) program.
 Here, buyers reap part of the benefits as sales of original artworks are tax-free.